hyperledger/besu-docs/docs/public-networks/reference/evm-tool.md

 ### Use standard input

-If no reference tests are passed in using the command line, the EVM Tool loads one complete JSON object from standard input and executes that state test.
+If no reference tests are passed in using the command line, the EVM tool loads one complete JSON object from standard input and executes that state test.

 === "Docker example"